okisetiawan0101/konsultasi-c4tk-api/docs/api_docs/source/includes/_user.md

 > The above command returns HTTP_NO_CONTENT

-This endpoint to delete mfi's companion.
+This endpoint to delete user.

 ### HTTP Request